Yeonghun1675/ChatMOF/README.md

 </p>

-# ChatMOF : An Autonomous AI System for Predicting and Generating Metal-Organic Frameworks
+# ChatMOF: an artificial intelligence system for predicting and generating metal-organic frameworks using large language models

-ChatMOF is an autonomous Artificial Intelligence (AI) system that is built to predict and generate of metal-organic frameworks (MOFs).
-By leveraging a large-scale language model (GPT-4 and GPT-3.5-turbo), ChatMOF extracts key details from textual inputs and delivers appropriate responses, thus eliminating the necessity for rigid structured queries.
-The system is comprised of  three core components (i.e. an agent, a toolkit, and an evaluator) and it forms a robust pipeline that manages a variety of tasks, including data retrieval, property prediction, and structure generation.
-The study further explores the merits and constraints of using large language models (LLMs) AI system in material sciences using and showcases its transformative potential for future advancements.
+ChatMOF is an artificial intelligence (AI) system that is built to predict and generate metal-organic frameworks (MOFs).
+By leveraging a large-scale language model (GPT-4, GPT-3.5-turbo, and GPT-3.5-turbo-16k), ChatMOF extracts key details from textual inputs and delivers appropriate responses, thus eliminating the necessity for rigid and formal structured queries.
+The system is comprised of three core components (i.e., an agent, a toolkit, and an evaluator) and it forms a robust pipeline that manages a variety of tasks, including data retrieval, property prediction, and structure generations.
+ChatMOF shows high accuracy rates of 96.9% for searching, 95.7% for predicting, and 87.5% for generating tasks with GPT-4.
+Additionally, it successfully creates materials with user-desired properties from natural language.

 NOTE: ChatMOF has been updated to 0.2.0 and includes a new tool `unit converter`.